 The Nature Trail starts at Wilson Park in Granite City.
 From there it travels through old residential neighborhoods, across wetlands and farmland, and through wooded areas along the river bluffs.
 Along the way, riders will often see deer, turkeys, rabbits, and other wildlife.

 The Nature Trail crosses paths with several other trails so riders can venture off and explore at their leisure.
-Popular options are the MCT Schoolhouse Trail with access to Horseshoe Lake State Park and the MCT Goshen Trail which has 10 tunnels and a 175-foot bridge.
+Popular options are the MCT Schoolhouse Trail with access to Horseshoe Lake State Park and the MCT Goshen Trail.

 Castlewood State Park in St. Louis County sits along the bluffs of the Meramec River.
-It has eight bike trails made of dirt, gravel and other natural surfaces.
+It has bike trails made of dirt, gravel and other natural surfaces.
 Several of the trials include a steep climb to the top of the river bluffs.
 Others travel through wooded areas and along the river bottom.

-One of the most difficult trails the Cedar Bluff Loop which includes a climb to the highest elevation in the park.
-Along this 2.25-mile trail, there are also water crossings and inclines of more than ten percent.
+One of the most difficult trails is the Cedar Bluff Loop.
+Along this 1.5-mile trail, there are also water crossings and inclines.
 For an easier ride, there's the Al Foster Trail.
-It's a 4-mile gravel trail that follows an abandoned railroad route.
-It's wide and relatively flat for much of the ride.
+It's a 5.5-mile gravel trail that’s wide and relatively flat for much of the ride.

 Castlewood State Park is also a good spot for other kinds of outdoor activities.
 There are dozens of picnic sites with bar-b-que pits, a large playground area and a boat ramp for canoes, kayaks, and flat aluminum boats.